cmu-mars/cmu-robotics/documents/p2-cp2.md

     of specified resource limits.
 Once a suitable transformation has been found or resources have been exhausted, a summary of the repair trial is returned to the test harness.

+Note that unlike other challenge problems, our challenge problem does not rely on any pre-defined test data.
+Instead, perturbations are generated (and validated) dynamically by the test harness (via our TA API).

 ### Scenario Generation